lfaucheux/PyLUCCBA/README.md

 <p align="center"><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bunif-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img><img src="https://github.com/lfaucheux/PyLUCCBA/blob/master/PyLUCCBA/examples/Example-1/dNPV%20co2%20total%20%5Bdiff-SPC-ETHvsOIL%5D.png?raw=true" width="50%"/><img></p>

+Note the slop-change that occurs during the last year.
+This is due to the fact that cultivation and its associated emission flows generally -- depending on the type of final land use -- end one year before the end of the project, which structurally increases projects' carbon profitabilities.

 ### A note on the carbon profitability payback period

-Actually, it looks like extending the horizon of the project may be a good idea to see whether one of those two temporal profiles exhibit positive values over the long run.
+Actually, it looks like extending the horizon of the project may be a good idea to see whether one of the two temporal profiles -- shown above -- exhibit positive values over the long run.
+Put differently, let's vizualize when the project exhibits positive carbon profitabilities for each annualization approach.

 •	*NB1: the project horizon must be long enough for such a period to exist.
-Hence the extension from 20 years to 50 years that is done below.*
+Hence the extension from 20 years to 50 years that is configured below.*

-•	*NB2: given that cultivation and its associated emission flows often -- depending on the type of final land use -- end one year before the end of the project, projects' last years are structurally more enviroment-friendly, which may increase project's carbon profitability in some cases to such an extent that this last year actually becomes the payback period, hence the NB1*.
+•	*NB2: given that cultivation and its associated emission flows generally -- depending on the type of final land use -- end one year before the end of the project, projects' last years are structurally more environment-friendly, which increases projects' carbon profitabilities, in some cases to such an extent that this last year actually becomes the payback period, hence the NB1*.

     >>> cba._clear_caches()         # we clear the cache of our instance since we are going to change a calculation parameter.
     GlobalWarmingPotential          # the tool enumerates the caches that have been cleaned.